 Heavy snowfall on February 14th brought much grief to the SE Division, Sole Street Bank on the Chatham line, saw four early morning trains stuck on the bank.
 Possibly the last to get stuck was the 06:45 Faversham to Cannon St which was formed of 8HAP + 4EPB.
 It was reported that the arcing was so fierce from the effects of the snow and ice that it caused the shoes to weld themselves to the conductor rail.
 Eventually the current was isolated either because passengers were alighting from the trains or perhaps because the authorities realised the need to get the passengers to a place of warmth by using ladders stored in the guards vans.
 Some passengers remaining with the trains were rescued by down stopping services.
 Two of the trains were freed after about six hours, the latter two were eventually dragged back to Rochester, by which time the trapped commuters should have been making their regular journey home!
 It is also reported that the pub in Sole Street did a roaring trade this day.

-Across the Pennines at one point (14th) only the Calder Valley route was open.
-Also on this day an evening Sheffield - Manchester diesel multiple unit collided at Chinley with 40055 working a Tunstead - Margam stone train.
+Across the Pennines at one point (14th) only the ex-L&Y Calder Valley route was open.
+Also on this day an evening Sheffield - Manchester diesel multiple unit (51930 & 52047) collided at Chinley with 40055 working a Tunstead - Margam stone train.
+Six people were injured including the multiple unit driver, whilst 45063 eventually rescued the freight train.
 The snowy weather continued in the area the next day with the Buxton snowploughs in constant service, frequently occupying the paths of cancelled passenger services.
-Snowploughs were also operating over the Settle & Carlisle, which included the rescue of passengers from a stranded bus.
-The passengers were taken in the locomotive cabs to Skipton, the locomotives later ran out of fuel having returned to their ploughing duties.
+Snowploughs were also operating over the Settle & Carlisle, which included their use to rescue passengers from a stranded bus, the passengers were taken in the locomotive cabs to Skipton, the locomotives later ran out of fuel having returned to their ploughing duties.

-A little further north came more disruption, a Manchester area dispute affected dmu refueling leading to greater use of Type 4's on the Blackpool - Manchester services.
-February 23 found 25131 on the 08.10 to Southport, whilst 25042 was one of four diesels working the Manchester - Oldham - Rochdale - Manchester circuit.
-Allerton depot was affected by a dispute concerning dmu maintenance creating a major reduction in local services.
-Not that the dmu's were alone in this blacklisting for maintenance men in the London area (Finsbury Park) were refusing to work on 'foreign' power, this occurring at the height of the bad weather.
+A little further north came more disruption, a Manchester area dispute affected diesel multiple unit refuelling leading to greater use of Type 4s on the Blackpool - Manchester services, 46020 & 46030 were called in to assist, each with five coaches.
+February 23rd found 25131 on the 08.10 to Southport, whilst 25042 was one of four diesels working the Manchester - Oldham - Rochdale - Manchester circuit.
+Allerton depot was affected by a dispute concerning diesel multiple unit maintenance creating a major reduction in local services.
+Not that the multiple units were alone in this blacklisting for maintenance men in the London area (Finsbury Park) were refusing to work on 'foreign' power, this occurring at the height of the bad weather.
 Peterborough became an emergency refueling center, locomotives from both north & south being exchanged to minimise service dislocation.
 In conjunction with this and the bad weather stock diagrams became hopelessly confused, so much so that 55011 and two coaches worked a round trip to Leicester on February 21st.

 *****Update March 2013 *****